hikeventures/hikeventures.github.io/_posts/best/2014-03-03-best-rain-pants.markdown

 layout: post
 ---

 Planning to go hiking or backpacking or any other backcountry adventure?
-Then you should consider to pack lightweight rain pants in into your backpack and here is our buying guide of the best men rain pants for 2016.
-If the weather turns nasty you will be happy to have rain gear to stay dry and warm on the trail.
-The models which we have selected are rain pants for men.
-We have not tested those rain pants ourselves but we compared their specifications.
-The rain pants are sorted according to their weight.
+Then you should consider to pack lightweight rain pants in into your backpack to stay dry and warm on the trail when the weather turns bad.

+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
+The links on this site contain affiliate links and the rain pants below would be our choice if we were to buy new rain pants.

 ---